rlan/pyml/README.md

-# Machine Learning Utility Library in Python
+# A Machine Learning Utility Library in Python

 A collection of loosely organized code to assist machine learning research.